borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

 optimization should push towards a meaningful decomposition.
-Furthermore, they empirically validate their hypothesis by showing that for the *Objects Room* dataset the reconstruction error is much lower when the ground truth attention masks are given compared to a *all-in-one* (single sweep) or a *wrong* masks situation.
+Furthermore, they empirically validate their hypothesis by showing that for the *Objects Room* dataset the reconstruction error is much lower when the ground truth attention masks are given compared to an *all-in-one* (single sweep) or a *wrong* masks situation.

 Adding some more motivation: It might be helpful to think about the